Cultural London Walk:

 |

-One of the final scenes in Mission Impossible was filmed here.
+Filming of one of the scenes from Mission Impossible was shot here.

-The museum tries to recreate the conditions of the prison; lit by candles, and covered in sawdust.
+Clink Prison Museum: This notorious prison were owned by the Bishops of Winchester.
+The Prison was used to control the Southbank.
+The museum recreates the conditions of the prison; lit by candles, and covered in sawdust.
 With the moans and groans coming from the waxworks it can be a spooky place.
 A waxwork man hanging in a cage welcomes you down the stairs with groans at the entrance.

 Arranged into a series of cells, it has such exhibits as a whipping post, torture chair, foot crusher, and other torture implements.